snitko/bananas/README.markdown

         end

         def check_user_rating
-          errors.add(:base, "This user can't be a spammer!") if abuser.location == "NYC" end
+          errors.add(:base, "This user can't be a spammer!") if abuser.rating > 100
+        end

     end